What Are Chives Used For? (Why You Need Them In Your Garden!)

 Yes they do, unlike some other herbs, chives do not suffer permanent damage if you cut them.

-If you cut your chives back after the flowers have faded, you’ll get more leaves and fresh growth to last you for the rest of the summer
+I cut my chives back after the flowers have faded, and if you do the same, you’ll get more leaves and fresh growth to last you for the rest of the summer

 Even if you harvest the majority of the plant, they will simply grow back again either this season, or if it is later in the year, you may have to wait until next year to see them back to their former glory.